 The falls serve as a backdrop if you eat at the Multnomah Falls Lodge Restaurant – a little pricey in my opinion, but it was convenient, the food was good and a welcome break.
 There are other snacks and dessert options outside the restaurant as well.

-A very pretty and woodsy .2 mile walk will get you a closer viewpoint.
+A very pretty and woodsy .2 mile walk from Multnomah will get you to the another waterfall.
 It was especially cool that I was able to share this day with my fellow solo woman RVing friend, Judy.

 This one is not visible from Hwy.
 30 and it takes a little more effort to get there.
 I heard you can see it from I-84, but I never caught a glimpse of it from there.
 Although pretty much impossible to choose, if I absolutely had to, I’d have to say this was my favorite.